Glavo/kala-template/README.md

 TemplateEngine.getDefault().process("Hello ${user.name}!
 Welcome to ${user.site}", bundle); // --> "Hello Glavo!
 Welcome to https://glavo.site"
 ```

----

-A more flexible approach is to pass a `Function`:
+And, a more flexible approach is to pass a `Function`:

 ```java
 TemplateEngine.getDefault().process("Welcome to ${Glavo}!", it -> it + "'s site"); // --> "Welcome to Glavo's site!"